visionify/visionai/docs/scenarios/missing-fire-extinguisher.md

 - Location of the missing fire extinguisher, including the building, floor, and room number
 - Type of fire extinguisher that is missing

-## Camera Configuration

-Recommended to set up camera in ceiling view to detect missing fire extinguisher event.
-Cameras can see an area, mark areas where a fire extinguisher should be present.
-Any time it is removed or used or not seen, we will generate this event.

-### Camera Placement

-- Install cameras near areas where fire extinguishers are supposed to be located, such as hallways, stairwells, and mechanical rooms.
-- Place cameras in areas with good lighting to capture surface details.

-### Camera Height

-- Cameras should be installed at a height of 7-8 feet above the floor level.

-- Place the camera 10-12 feet from the focal point.

-### Camera Angle Mounting Ranges

-- Place the camera at a level angle to capture footage of the fire extinguisher and surrounding area.

-Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details

 ### Dataset